-Contracts for the performance of professional design services professional services, herein, (collectively as defined "professional services"), for the City and for the independent agencies, authorize by law to utilize the services of Department, shall be awarded in accordance with the provisions of this Part 3, except for contracts for the performance of legal services and for the performance of the annual independent audit under Section 5.11 of the Charter.
-Unless otherwise recommended by the Director and approved by the Professional Services Evaluation Committee ("PSEC") defined herein, the formal procurement professional services shall be purchased by formal written purchase order, contract and/or agreement based upon an award after public notice or advertisement of a Request For Proposals ("RFP"), evaluation of proposals and recommendation by the PSEC and approval by the Mayor or his designee (collectively hereafter referred to as "the Mayor").
+Consistent with Section 126.104(a)(4), hereof, contracts for the performance of professional design services or professional services, as defined herein, (collectively "professional services"), for the City and for the independent agencies, authorize by law to utilize the services of the Division, shall be awarded in accordance with the provisions of this Part 3, except for contracts for the performance of legal services and for the performance of the annual independent audit under Section 5.11 of the Charter.
+Unless otherwise recommended by the Chief and approved by the Professional Services Evaluation Committee ("PSEC") defined herein, the formal procurement of professional services shall be purchased by formal written purchase order, contract and/or agreement based upon an award after public notice or advertisement of a Request For Proposals ("RFP"), evaluation of proposals and recommendation by the PSEC and approval by the Mayor or his designee (collectively hereafter referred to as "the Mayor"), subject to Section 126.201(d)(2), hereof.
+Upon the recommendation of the Chief and approval by the PSEC, a Request for Qualifications ("RFQ") may also be used as part of the procurement process described in this Part 3.
 No formal purchase order, contract, or agreement shall be subdivided to avoid the requirements of this Section.